Skip to Content

 Upon approval, participants must submit a formal Undertaking (Annexure-B) committing to sandbox terms, consumer protection, AML/CFT obligations, data security, and PVARA's full access rights.

-• Notify PVARA within 1 hour of any material incident
+• Notify PVARA promptly of any material incident

-• Submit detailed incident report within 48 hours
+• Submit a detailed incident report within the required window

-• Retain all transaction records for 7 years
+• Retain transaction records for the statutory period

 • Obtain insurance coverage for client indemnification